-Ford wants his daughter, Nanetta, to marry the elderly Dr Caius, but she has other ideas with Fenton.
+Ford wants his daughter, Nannetta, to marry the elderly Dr Caius, but she has other ideas with Fenton.

 Mistress Quickly invites Falstaff for a midnight tryst with Alice in Windsor Great Park, under Herne’s Oak.
-Feeling glum he is initially reluctant, but he dresses up as Herne the Hunter and sets off.
-Ford, realizing his error in ever suspecting his wife, plan for he and his friends to dress as creatures of the night and ambush Falstaff.
+Feeling glum, he is initially reluctant, but he dresses up as Herne the Hunter and sets off.
+Ford, realising his error in ever suspecting his wife, plans with his friends to dress as creatures of the night and ambush Falstaff.
 He also plots separately with Dr Caius to deceive his daughter into marriage with him.

-Fenton and Nanetta serenade each other under the oak tree.
+Fenton and Nannetta serenade each other under the oak tree.
 The women arrive early, disguise Fenton, and thwart Ford’s marriage plan for his daughter.
 The fairies-in-disguise set upon and thrash Falstaff.
-He accepts the joke, acknowledges his due and takes comfort in realizing he is not the only one to be duped.
+He accepts the joke, acknowledges his due and takes comfort in realising he is not the only one to be duped.

-The whole company sings a glorious fugue, “Tutto nel mondo è burla …tutto gabbati”, delighting in the folly and fun of life.
+The whole company sings a glorious fugue, “Tutto nel mondo è burla …tutti gabbati”, delighting in the folly and fun of life.